Private Internet Access Review 2020

 - Trustworthiness – Is Private Internet Access Trustworthy?

 Unfortunately, PIA VPN hails from the US.
 This is a bad thing because the country has engaged in some of the most privacy-invasive surveillance programs in the world.

-Even though the USA has no law that requires VPNs to maintain activity logs of their users, laws have never stopped agencies like the NSA to casually violate privacy of American citizen.
+Even though the USA has no law that requires VPNs to maintain activity logs of their users, laws have never stopped agencies like the NSA to casually violate the privacy of American citizens.
 Moreover, the USA is a key member of the intelligence-gathering group known as Five Eyes.

 Therefore, a US-based VPN will always have a hard time convincing its users of guaranteed privacy.

 Security – Is Private Internet Access secure?